 Another extinct freshwater shark, the Orthacanthus, lived in swamps and bayous approximately 225 million years ago.
 Scientists have also found fossils dated back to the Denovian era more than 400 million years ago.
 These sharks had long spines that extended from the back of the skull to the end of the body.

 The Orthacanthus sharks were about 10 feet in length, and they looked more like a giant eel.
 The sharks were found in Europe and North America.
 Experts believe the sharks could have been cannibalistic because developing teeth were often found in the coprolites of adults.

-The Anisopleurodontis was a genus of shark that was known to only one species.
-The sharks were closer concerning modern chimaeras than sharks, and they lived during the Permian era approximately 300 million years ago.
+The Anisopleurodontis was a genus of sharks that was known to only one species.
+The sharks were closer to modern chimaeras than sharks, and they lived during the Permian era approximately 300 million years ago.

 While not much has been uncovered about these sharks, the creatures were almost 10 feet in length, and they had an enlarged heart.
 The fossils have been found in the Parnaiba Basin of South America.

 The Helicoprion is mostly known for its unique mouth.
 A cartilaginous structure helped the shark develop a strange tooth structure.
 Scientists believe that it lived during the Permian age approximately 290 million years ago.